Jaya-Surya-dev/scCertify/README.md

 * Confidence calibration
 * Explainable confidence attribution

-The goal of `cellCertR` is to provide a biologically interpretable framework for assessing annotation trustworthiness in single-cell datasets.
+The goal of `scCertify` is to provide a biologically interpretable framework for assessing annotation trustworthiness in single-cell datasets.

 ---